IzzaNadeem/NYTimesBestSellerBooks/README.md

 - NYT API
 - Google Books API

-You will need to create an [API key](http://developer.nytimes.com/signup) for the NYT API in order to make requests.
+Created an [API key](http://developer.nytimes.com/signup) for the NYT API in order to make requests.

-You will need to create an [API Key](https://developers.google.com/books/docs/v1/using#APIKey) for the Google API in order to not get rate limited.
-You do **not** need to use OAuth.
-Follow the instructions in the "Other" section.
+Created an [API Key](https://developers.google.com/books/docs/v1/using#APIKey) for the Google API in order to not get rate limited.

 **Endpoint 1: Categories**